bitpoke/mysql-operator/README.md

 # MySQL Operator

-MySQL Operator is a bulletproof MySQL on Kubernetes.
-It manages all the necessary resources for a MySQL CLuster deployment.

-The MySQL Operator provides efortless backups, while the cluster being highly-available.
+MySQL Operator enables bulletproof MySQL on Kubernetes.
+It manages all the necessary resources for deploying and managing a highly available MySQL cluster.
+It provides efortless backups, while keeping the cluster highly-available.

 MySQL Operator was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Managed WordPress Hosting provider.

 For more open-source projects, check [Presslabs Code](https://www.presslabs.org/).

-## Goals
+## Goals and status

 The main goals of this operator are:

 1. Easily deploy mysql clusters in kubernetes (cluster-per-service model)
-2. Friendly devops (monitoring story solved)
+2. Friendly to devops (monitoring, availability, scalability and backup stories solved)
-3. Out-of-the-box backups (automated and on demand) and point-in-time recovery
+3. Out-of-the-box backups (scheduled and on demand) and point-in-time recovery
 4. Support for cloning in cluster and across clusters

+The operator is to be considered alpha and not suited for critical production workloads.
+We (Presslabs) sucessfully use it at the moment for some non-critical production workloads.

 ## Controller deploy